gmichnikov/gmich/app/projects/better_signups/better_signups_prd.md

 This is a PRD for a better version of signup genius.
 The goal is to describe the requirements, very succinctly.
 We want to get an MVP version working, and then we can consider additional features.

+# Process Rules

+- Never create migrations by hand.
+Prompt me to run the flask db commands.

 # Basics

 1. The unit that a user creates will be called a List.